logzilla/extras/winagent/README.md

 A list of all event logs on the local system is displayed.
 Messages in the event logs that are checked will be sent to the server.

-### Poll Interval

-This is the number of seconds between each time the event logs are read to check for new messages to send.

 ### Look up Account IDs

 Looking up the domain and user name of the account that generated a message can be expensive, as it may involve a call to a domain server, if the account is not local.
 To improve performance, this look-up can be disabled and messages will be sent to the server without any account information.

-### Ignore Event IDs
+### Ignore / Include Event IDs

-To reduce the volume of messages sent, it is possible to ignore certain event ids.
-This is entered as a comma-separated list of event id numbers.
+To reduce the volume of messages sent, it is possible to either a) ignore certain event IDs; or b) only include certain event IDs.
+Choose the radio button corresponding to "Ignore" or "Include", then enter a comma-separated list of event id numbers.

 ### Facility